Last Full Update: December 3, 2025

 Everything you, as a discerning forward-thinking company, need to know is on the Sponsorship Information Page.

-Can we do a lead generation agreement instead?
+Can we do a lead generation / revenue share agreement instead?
 Home

 Definitely Not!

-First of all, that violates the very core of Sourcing Innovation’s openness and impartiality policies.
-(With the exception of Illumination and Inspiration sponsorships, even sponsors don’t get leads!
-While I do make a verbal commitment to mention a sponsor anytime someone asks for a list of solution providers who offer a solution the sponsor also offers, I also do my best to also offer at least two additional alternatives.)
+1. With the exception of Illumination, Inspiration, and e-Book sponsorships, even sponsors don’t get leads!
+While SI does make a verbal commitment to mention and include a sponsor anytime someone asks for a list of solution providers who offer a solution the sponsor also offers, SI also does its best to also offer at least two additional alternatives so the buyer can make the right choice.

 Sponsorship Information Page.